British Values – Human Values

 Whole school assemblies and classroom PSHE/ RE lessons promote the values expressed.
 As a ‘community school’, ‘collective worship’ is non- denominational and recognizes that those attending may have a wide range of faiths, or none.
 It is however, in line with regulation and is “wholly or mainly of a broadly Christian character”.

-A whole school project in 2014-15 focusing on different faiths across the world and identifying the common themes and essence of all religion helped children developed a sense of mutual respect and tolerance.
+Regular whole school projects focus on different faiths across the world and identifying the common themes and essence of all religion helped children developed a sense of mutual respect and tolerance.
+A recent event was the Festival of Light - where year groups explored the common theme of light across different religions.

 Being a Rights Respecting School helps us to keep the focus on respect and tolerance for those who have different faiths and beliefs.
 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.